Master of Engineering in Chemical Engineering

 - Extension courses are not acceptable for credit.

-The candidate must pass a final examination by dates announced each semester or summer term in the “Office of Graduate and Professional Studies Calendar” unless the student has been exempted from the examination.
-The Office of Graduate and Professional Studies must be notified in writing of any cancellation.
+The candidate must pass a final examination by dates announced each semester or summer term in the Graduate and Professional School Calendar unless the student has been exempted from the examination.
+The Graduate and Professional School must be notified in writing of any cancellation.
 The candidate is eligible to petition for an exemption from the final examination with departmental or chair of intercollegiate faculty, if applicable, and committee approval.
-The approved petition should be submitted to the Office of Graduate and Professional Studies by the deadline announced for the student’s final semester (or semester of graduation) in the Office of Graduate and Professional Studies Calendar.
-Please see the Office of Graduate and Professional Studies website at http://ogaps.tamu.edu.
+The approved petition should be submitted to the Graduate and Professional School by the deadline announced for the student’s final semester (or semester of graduation) in the Graduate and Professional School Calendar.
+Please see the Graduate and Professional School website at http://grad.tamu.edu.

 The final examination covers all work taken on the degree plan and at the option of the committee may be written or oral or both.
 The examination is conducted by the student’s advisory committee as finally constituted.
 Persons other than members of the graduate faculty may, with mutual consent of the candidate and the major professor, attend final examinations for advanced degrees.
 Upon completion of the questioning of the candidate, all visitors must excuse themselves from the proceedings.
 A positive vote by all members of the graduate committee with at most one dissension is required to pass a student on his or her exam.
 A department can have a stricter requirement provided there is consistency within all degree programs within a department.